Lightstreamer/Lightstreamer-kafka-connector/README.md

 ...
 ```

-Example of configuration with usage of a ticket cache:
+Example of configuration with the use of a ticket cache:

 ```xml
 <param name="authentication.enable">true</param>